 - Click on Done

 - Click on the vertical three dot option and click on Save

 - Select the name of your chart, then click on OK.

-Dashboards are a fundamental part of the Business Intelligence module.
+Dashboards are a fundamental part of the Data Exploration & Visualization Module.

 You use them to group multiple charts in the same screen and create interactions between them.

 This well-structured and easy to analyse dashboard can be shared with your team with a simple URL.
 To create a new dashboard, watch the following video or follow the steps below.